|

 same

-say sarcastic because, well, of course she dies.
+because, well, of

-Paris Hilton is our society’s
+Hilton is our society’s

 quintessential

-living embodiment—our Platonic ideal, if you
+living embodiment — our Platonic ideal, if you

-will—of the character in the
+will — of the character in the

-horror movie who simply has to get killed:
+horror movie who simply

-she is (factually) very wealthy, (factually) very attractive, and
+she is (factually) very wealthy, (factually) very attractive,

 (according to